Skip to contents

 Why Choose Consensus?
 The Scientific Foundation of Multi-LLM Annotation

-🏆 Key Insight: Multi-LLM consensus delivers 95% annotation accuracy by combining the strengths of diverse AI models while minimizing individual model limitations.
+Multi-LLM consensus can improve annotation accuracy by combining the strengths of diverse AI models while reducing the impact of individual model limitations (see Yang et al., 2025).

 The Challenge with Single-Model Approaches